kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Cefazolin
 	E. Vancomycin

+#### Answer: B. Vancomycin - ?

 ### Q3.90
-A patient treated for a life-threatening Gram-negative sepsis with an intravenous antibiotic complained of disturbed hearing and loss of balance.
+A patient treated for a life-threatening Gram-negative sepsis with an intravenous antibiotic complained of _disturbed hearing_ and _loss of balance_.
 Which of the following antibiotics is responsible for this side-effect?

 	A. Amoxicillin
 	B. Cefuroxime
 	C. Cefotaxime
 	D. Gentamicin
 	E. Ciprofloxacin

+#### Answer: D. Gentamicin - ?

 ## Questions 3.91-3.100